Column01/AI-Function-Agent/README.md

 ### Making your own tooling

-Custom tools can be created by placing a new function script in the `functions` folder of the project which can then be used by running the `tool_calling.py` script again
+Custom tools can be created by placing a new function script in the `functions/user/` folder of the project which can then be used by running the `tool_calling.py` script again.
+Once it starts, you can type `load` in the prompt to load your user functions (alternatively, the config can be changed to load them at startup)

-Below is a template you can use, the `function` and the `function_spec` variables MUST follow the [OpenAI tool/function format](https://platform.openai.com/docs/guides/function-calling) and are required for your function to be loaded and registered as usable with the model
+Below is a template you can use, the `function` variable must point to the function the LLM should use.
+The `function_spec` variable MUST follow the [OpenAI tool/function format](https://platform.openai.com/docs/guides/function-calling) and is required for your function to be loaded and registered as usable with the model.

 ```py
 def say_hello(name: str) -> str: